• 10 hours

 Use Links in a Bug Report

-1. Log into the US site with username: buygreatstuff and password: logmein123.
+1. Log into the OpenClassrooms website with the username: OC and password: logmein123.

 Now the process of replicating is easy.
 It's little more than clicking some links (much better than searching for products!) and doing a few actions.

-The simpler it is for your tech team to reproduce the problem and see it happening, the more likely they will fix the bug quickly.
+The simpler it is for your tech team to reproduce the problem and see it happening, the more likely they will be to fix the bug quickly.

 Note Expected vs. Actual Behavior